 Remember, collision coverage helps protect your vehicle, while property damage liability helps pay for damage you cause to another driver’s vehicle.
 A car loan or lease may require it, but it is generally optional.
 But, in combination with the liability coverage and comprehensive coverage, it makes up a basic “full motor insurance.”

 This type of insurance is required in some states.
 It helps pay for you and your passengers’ medical expenses after an accident, regardless of who is at fault.
 Covered expenses may include things like surgery or X-rays.

 Personal Injury Protection (PIP) isn’t available in all states, but it’s required in some states.
 PIP works similarly to medical payments coverage — it helps cover your medical expenses resulting from a covered loss.
 In some cases, it may also help you pay for other expenses while you’re healing.
-These expenses may include child care services and lost income as a result of your injuries.
+These expenses may include childcare services and lost income due to your injuries.

 This coverage covers the repair costs after an accident with an uninsured driver.
 It is required in many states, and it’s divided into two subcategories:

 - Uninsured motorist bodily injury liability: Covers costs from medical bills after an accident with an uninsured driver.
 It is compulsory on all policies in 20 states and Washington, D.C.

 - Uninsured motorist property damage coverage: This is the cost of the repair of the vehicle after an accident with an uninsured motorist or driver.
 It is required on all policies in seven states and Washington, D.C.

 Rental Reimbursement Coverage